polunwu/cv/README.md

 ## Current skills
 - HTML, CSS, JavaScript(ES6↑)
-  - Have concepts of RWD
+  - concepts of RWD
-  - Have basic knowledge of FP, OOP, simple Data-Structure and Algorithm
+  - basic knowledge of FP, OOP, simple Data-Structure and Algorithm
-  - Have experience using Node.js and NoSQL Databases
+  - experience of using Node.js and NoSQL Databases
 - **Currently learning React and Redux**
 - Tools: Git and Github

 **Looking forward to learn:** Webpack, SPA, other JS Frameworks, Accessibility, NetWorking, Deploy, ...things that happends in real world projects

-## How I learned Web development so far ~
+## How I learned Web development so far !
 Here comes the fun part!
 Since I'm definitely a self-learning person, and I know there are tons of **FREE** resources on the internet, so I started to research.

 There still have pros and cons doing this way, I may spending too much time searching and reading articles or online-tutorials that is out of dates, but the process is also kind of fun and challenging.